project-gemmi/gemmi/docs/analysis.rst

     resnames = st[0].get_all_residue_names()
     monlib = gemmi.read_monomer_lib(monlib_path, resnames)

-* `h_change` is one of:
+* `h_change` can be one of the following:

   * HydrogenChange.NoChange -- no change,
-  * HydrogenChange.Shift -- shift existing hydrogens to ideal (riding) positions,
+  * HydrogenChange.Shift -- shift existing hydrogens to their ideal (riding) positions,
   * HydrogenChange.Remove -- remove all H and D atoms,
-  * HydrogenChange.ReAdd -- discard and re-create hydrogens in ideal positions (if hydrogen position is not uniquely determined, its occupancy is set to zero),
+  * HydrogenChange.ReAdd -- discard and re-create hydrogens in ideal positions (if the hydrogen position is not uniquely determined, its occupancy is set to zero),
-  * HydrogenChange.ReAddButWater -- the same, but doesn't add H in waters,
+  * HydrogenChange.ReAddButWater -- the same as above, but doesn't add H in waters,
-  * HydrogenChange.ReAddKnown -- the same, but doesn't add any H atoms which positions are not uniquely determined,
+  * HydrogenChange.ReAddKnown -- the same as above, but doesn't add any H atoms whose positions are not uniquely determined,

-* `reorder` -- changes the order of atoms inside each residue to match the order in the corresponding monomer cif file,
+* `reorder` -- changes the order of atoms within each residue to match the order in the corresponding monomer cif file,

-* `warnings` --  by default, exception is raised when a chemical component is missing in the monomer library, or when link is missing, or the hydrogen adding procedure comes across an unexpected configuration.
+* `warnings` --  by default, an exception is raised when a chemical component is missing in the monomer library, or when a link is missing, or when the hydrogen adding procedure encounters an unexpected configuration.
-  You can set warnings=sys.stderr to only print a warning to stderr and continue. sys.stderr can be replaced with any object that has methods `write(str)` and `flush()`.
+  You can set warnings=sys.stderr to only print a warning to stderr and continue. sys.stderr can be replaced with any object that has the methods `write(str)` and `flush()`.

 TBC